juansbr7/foofactors/README.md

 #> Levels: rooster chicken hen
 ```

+### Character or factor

-***character or factor*** character or factor compares the lenght of levels with the leght of the factor, if equal, it suggest it should be character, if not, factor.
+character or factor compares the lenght of levels with the leght of the factor, if equal, it suggest it should be character, if not, factor.

 Example: